hasherezade/process_overwriting/README.md

 To make our implant recognized by Windows loader, its module base must be filled in PEB.
 It is usually done by one of the two ways:
 + in the most classic variant, the original PE is unmapped from memory, and the new PE is mapped on its place, at the same address.
 + in another, yet common variant, the old module is left as is, and another PE is mapped in a new memory region.
-Then the new module is then manually written to PEB
+Then the new module is then manually written to PEB (this variant was demonstrated [here](https://github.com/hasherezade/libpeconv/tree/master/run_pe))

 Clone: